Breastfeeding: Dysphoric milk ejection reflex

 Dysphoric milk ejection reflex (D-MER) is a condition in which breastfeeding women develop negative emotions that begin just before the milk letdown reflex and last less than a few minutes.

 It may recur with every letdown, including unexpected letdowns when the baby is not feeding.
 It presents as an emotional reaction but may also produce physical feelings such as nausea.
 It is different from postpartum depression and other known psychological conditions.
 A 2019 study reported a prevalence rate of 9.1%.
-As off 2021, very little research has been done and many health care providers and lactation practitioners remain barely able to recognize the syndrome.
+As of 2021, very little research has been done and many health care providers and lactation practitioners remain barely able to recognize the syndrome.
 An October 2021 review of literature published to that date suggested that the lack of up-to-date information "makes it necessary to educate mothers because educated mothers are usually better at handling postpartum situations if they are prepared in advance."
 There is as yet no medication to treat the symptoms although women have reported that they have found it of benefit to learn that they are not alone and that the symptoms were not "just in their head".